 The 10 best local restaurants in Phuket are a sample of local eating venues that specialise in Thai and/or Phuket cuisine.
-These are where locals go when feel like good, familiar food.
+These restaurants are where locals go when feel like good, familiar food.
 Some of these popular eateries do not even bother with any interior décor!
-Most have simple tables and plastic chairs (if you are lucky you might have a plastic tablecloth as well as a roll of toilet paper in a container – Thailand’s answer to table napkins.)
+Most have simple tables and plastic chairs (if you're lucky you might have a plastic tablecloth as well as a roll of toilet paper in a container – Thailand’s answer to table napkins.)